-It is a compact size blender, can be assembled easily, and would best suit people who are living fast-paced lives but still want to maintain good health by drink smoothies.
+A bullet blender whether it is Nutribullet or Ninja is basically a compact size blender which can be assembled easily, and would best suit people who are living fast-paced lives but still want to maintain good health by drink smoothies.

 Two notable brands have proven their quality and efficiency in bullet blender market; they are the NutriBullet and the Ninja bullet.

 Nutri Ninja is a brand under the mother-brand, SharkNinja LLC same company that produce Ninja Kitchen blenders.
 They manufacture food processors, coffee makers, and full-size blenders.
 And eventually, they also ventured into manufacturing bullet blenders.